Lincoln and Douglas debates begin.

 Washington.
 His remarks on civil liberty become known as the I Have a Dream speech.
 Charles and Lady Diana are finally divorced after four years of separation.
 This brings to an end what many people thought was a storybook wedding.
 1535...Pizarro and his conquistadors execute the last emperor of the 300-year-old Inca civilization.

-atomic bombat the Semipalatinsk test site in the
+test the atomic bomb at the Semipalatinsk test

 Katrina, the most costly

 United States, hits the Gulf Coast with 145 mph winds.
 Failing dykes in dollars in damage.
 People are stranded on roof tops until rescue.
 Living conditions in temporary shelters are unsanitary and people are in need of